qtrinh/qpipeline/INSTALLATION.md

 If you see the following, then you have successuflly compiled **_qpipeline_**
 ```

-A pipeline for processing Next Gen Sequencing data.
+A collection of utils for Next Gen Sequencing (NGS) data.

 Usage:
         qpipeline txt